Tyron Smith: 2013 season

 In his third year with the Cowboys, Smith committed just one holding penalty and allowed only one sack in his 16 starts.
 He was named to the 2014 Pro Bowl on Team Rice.
 He was ranked 78th by his fellow players on the NFL Top 100 Players of 2014.

 2014 season

 Smith signed an eight-year, $109 million contract extension with the Cowboys in July, making him the highest-paid offensive lineman in the league at the time.
 He was widely considered one of the top three offensive tackles in the league, and for his play against the Seattle Seahawks, he became the first offensive lineman in 10 years to be named Offensive Player of the Week.
 He started all 16 games for the NFL's second ranked rushing offense, while helping DeMarco Murray become the league's rushing leader.
 He was ranked 36th by his fellow players on the NFL Top 100 Players of 2015.
+Smith was named as a Pro Bowler and first team All-Pro.